mansourshebli/nltkPython/README.md

 ## **Tokenization** 📝
 In this phase, I explored the fascinating world of tokenization, where text is sliced into meaningful units called tokens.
 Here's what I accomplished:

-- **Learned the Concept:** Grasped the essence of tokenization and its importance.
+- **Learned the Concept:** Understood the essence of tokenization and its importance.
 - **Applied Techniques:** Utilized NLTK's `nltk.tokenize` module to segment text into words and sentences.
 - **Practical Implementation:** Delved into Python code to practice tokenization.
-- **Exercises and Examples:** Worked on hands-on exercises and examples showcased in [Tokenization.ipynb](Tokenization.ipynb).
+- **Exercises and Examples:** Worked on hands-on exercise and example with matplotlib library showcased in [Tokenization.py](Tokenization.py).

 ## **Stopword Removal** 🛑
 This phase helped me understand the significance of stopwords and how they impact NLP tasks.
 My achievements include: